Support Us Button Widget

 Turning back the clock

 Back in 2016, Pennsylvania trial lawyer and former boxing commissioner George Bochetto partnered with investor Jared Weiss to convert the house to a museum.
 They, along with Rahaman Ali, restored the house to how Muhammad would have seen it as a child.
-The Muhammad Ali Childhood Home Museum opened in May, shortly before Ali’s death.
+The Muhammad Ali Childhood Home Museum opened that May, shortly before Ali’s death.

 The museum remained open to the public for just under two years before suffering a TKO in Sept.
 2017.
 Bochetto and Weiss cited a lack of investment by the city.
 There were several fund raising efforts, but the museum never reopened.